joergmlpts/imagebackup/docs/source/api.rst

 There are situations where the blocks in an image file need to be read in random order.
 Class *BlockIO* allows random access to arbitrary ranges of bytes.

+.. autoclass:: imagebackup.blockio.BlockIO
+   :noindex:
+   :members:

-The image file cannot be read sequentially in this scenario.
-It has to be a regular file; a pipe will not work.
+The image file will not be read sequentially in this scenario.
+It has to be a regular file and must not be compressed.

 .. code-block::